 Most of the schools that join the Solar for Schools CBS will benefit from small savings on their electricity bills immediately.
-Given no subsidies, these savings are very modest in the first years, but over time and depending on how electricity prices diverge from inflation, savings can be very significant.
+Without additional grants or subsidies, these savings are very modest in the first years, but over time and depending on how electricity prices diverge from inflation, savings can be very significant.
+In the current situation of very high mains electricity prices to schools, the CBS solar funding model is very attractive to schools as it delivers significant immediate savings.

-Over the past 15 years, annual inflation (RPI) has averaged 2.7 per cent and electricity prices have risen by an average of 4.7 per cent a year over that same period.
+Until recently, annual inflation (RPI) over the previous 15 years has averaged 2.9 per cent and electricity prices have risen by an average of 4.7 per cent a year over that same period.
 Assuming the trend continues, the savings from lower cost electricity would amount to 50-200 per cent of the invested amount: i.e. in the above case £32,000 investment would generate more than £50,000 in electricity savings over 25 years.
+If mains electricity prices continue to stay high, savings from solar will be even greater.

-During 2022, Solar electricity Prices to schools will rise at 7,5%, the highest increase since the CBS started, but schools are expecting to see prices for mains electricity rising by 30-50% in the same period, so relative savings will be higher than originally forecast.
+Although solar electricity prices to schools rose by inflation this year, and at 13.4% it is the highest increase since the CBS started, schools have seen their mains electricity prices increase by 50% to 200% in the same period, so relative savings are currently much higher than originally forecast.